First issue: April 2022

 Published quarterly in January, April, July and October.

-Founder and Editor: Erin Bedford
+Founder & Editor:

 Pinhole Poetry uses the Montserrat typeface, a geometric sans serif.
 Its designer, Julieta Ulanovsky, describes the inspiration behind it: